 Independent Contractor Agreement

-Independent Contractor Agreement is an agreement is an agreement between an individual independent contractor and a client.
+Independent Contractor Agreement is an agreement between an individual independent contractor and a client.
 Workers who operate as independent contractors are their own employer and have greater control of the work they perform for pay.
 Independent contractor agreements are complex.
 It is important to ensure liability is properly apportioned in an independent contractor agreement.
-Also, tax and indemnity issues and important considerations in independent contractor agreements.
-It is also important to distinguish between the difference between an independent contractor and an employee is:
+Also, tax and indemnity issues are important considerations in independent contractor agreements.
+It is also important to distinguish the difference between an independent contractor and an employee:

 - An independent contractor is a self-employed worker who serves clients while operating their own business.